-We use the structural Cauchy formula to make sense of integral quadratic functionals arising in the quadratic regulator problem.
-Here what we call \textit{pointwise measurement operators} naturally arise and they are studied in Appendix \ref{SEC: MeasurementOperatorsOnAgalmanated}.
-Such operators are given by applying a certain unbounded operator (a measurement) pointwisely to a function of time\footnote{For example, a $\delta$-functional in the space of values applied to an $L_{2}$-valued function of time.}.
-They are naturally defined on what we call \textit{embracing spaces} and the above mentioned classes of functions can be naturally embedded into that space.
-Note that for the case of adorned functions and $m=1$, the well-posedness of pointwise measurement operators reflects convolution theorems for measures (see E.~Hewitt and K.A.~Ross \cite{HewittRoss1965}).
-However, we cannot find a general result that covers our situation for $m>1$, not to the mention the other classes of functions.
+We use the structural Cauchy formula to make sense of integral functionals arising in the quadratic regulator problem.
+Here, what we call \textit{pointwise measurement operators} naturally arise, and they are studied in Appendix \ref{SEC: MeasurementOperatorsOnAgalmanated}.
+Such operators are defined by pointwise application of a certain unbounded operator\footnote{For example, a $\delta$-functional in some $L_{2}$-space.} to a function of time.
+They are naturally defined on what we call \textit{embracing spaces}, into which the aforementioned classes of functions can be naturally embedded.
+Note that for the case of adorned functions and $m=1$, the well-posedness of pointwise measurement operators reflects convolution theorems for measures, see \cite{HewittRoss1965}.
+However, we cannot find a general result that covers our situation for $m > 1$, let alone the other classes of functions.
 Another key property of embracing spaces is that the Fourier transform in $L_{2}$ provides an automorphism of the embracing space (over $\mathbb{R}$) and commutes with pointwise measurement operators.
-This constitutes Theorem \ref{TH: EmbracingFourierCommutesIGamma} which is important in derivation of frequency inequalities.
+This constitutes Theorem \ref{TH: EmbracingFourierCommutesIGamma}, which is important for deriving frequency inequalities.

-On the side of regularity, we explore certain uniform bounds for the resolvent in intermediate spaces (see Theorem \ref{TH: ResolventDelayCompoundBound}).
-This constitutes the second main ingredient for the resolution of the quadratic regulator problem via the Frequency Theorem from our work \cite{Anikushin2020FreqDelay} and establishing our final Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem}.
+On the side of regularity, we establish certain uniform bounds for the resolvent in intermediate spaces, see Theorem \ref{TH: ResolventDelayCompoundBound}.
+This constitutes the second main ingredient for resolving the quadratic regulator problem and establishing our final Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem}.